“Ignore, o Asclepius, that Egypt is a copy of the sky, or, rather, the place where move and are projected here below?”

 Our contemporary, reduced at the mercy of the vagaries of smoky psychisms more or less acute and perceptive, which gives the name of “philosophies”, should not generalize their misfortunes: there could have existed happier age, where people rested their lucky convictions of ‘facts’ and not on opinions.

 “… in its kingdom (of Sulphur) there is a mirror where you see the whole world.
-Anyone who looks in the mirror can see and learn the knowledge of all the three parts of the world, can become so wise in these three kingdoms, those were Aristotle and Avicenna, and many others, like those of former ages, they saw in that mirror how the World was created … “(14).
+Anyone who looks in the mirror can see and learn the knowledge of all three parts of the world, can become so wise in these three kingdoms, those were Aristotle and Avicenna, and many others, like those of former ages, they saw in that mirror how the World was created … “(14).

 So taught Michael Sendivogius, the latest in a fairy tale, no less “amazing” than the Egyptian.

-On the same parallel of Babylon (15) Heliopolis stands, in the Egyptian IUN-U, a very ancient sanctuary of sun worship.
+On the same parallel as Babylon (15) Heliopolis stands, in the Egyptian IUN-U, a very ancient sanctuary of sun worship.
 Here, since the pre-dynastic times, they told of how the Sun, RA, uniting to himself, created Shu, the air, and Tefnut, the wet.
 They in turn begat GEB. the male earth, and Nut, the goddess of the sky, but so interconnected that the air had to intervene to separate them.
-From these four children were born, paired two by two: Osiris, Isis, Seth and Neftys.
+From these four children were born, paired two by two: Osiris, Isis, Seth, and Neftys.

-This is the great Ennead of Heliopolis, the first “tale of Genesis” which gave rise to a myth that does not cease to fascinate: the story of Osiris, his death and resurrection.
-It is also the story of a love that goes beyond death, because one can not talk of Osiris without his beloved Isis.<
+This is the great Ennead of Heliopolis, the first “tale of Genesis” which gave rise to a myth that does not cease to fascinate: the story of Osiris, his death, and resurrection.
+It is also the story of a love that goes beyond death because one can not talk of Osiris without his beloved Isis.<